Kent Hovind: Political activity

 In 1999, a Bradenton, Florida pastor asked the school board to consider adding Creationism to the curriculum.
 The school board chairman's actions raised issues when, in his capacity as a citizen, he helped fund a series of seminars by Hovind, but he was within ethical guidelines.
 More controversy was raised when a school employee was sent to videotape the lectures, although without intention for rebroadcast.
 Ultimately, there was no curriculum change.

 Hovind was criticized for his involvement with Arkansas state Representative Jim Holt's Anti-Evolution Bill in 2001 (House Bill 2548).
 This bill "would have required that when public schools refer to evolution that it be identified as an unproven theory."
 Opponents of the bill worried that it would subject Arkansas to the same type of derision that occurred when the state's balanced-treatment law was struck down in McLean v.
 Arkansas.
 Holt called upon Hovind as an expert who "testified for Holt before the State Agencies and Governmental Affairs Committee, alleging much of the information pertaining to evolution in our science textbooks is false."

 In 2007, David Vitter added a $100,000 earmark in a U.S. Senate appropriations bill, directed towards the Louisiana Family Forum "to develop a plan to promote better science education".
 Their website included a document, A Battle Plan—Practical Steps to Combat Evolution' by Kent Hovind".
 After a reporter's inquiries, the document, which called evolution "not a harmless theory but a dangerous religious belief" and blamed it for atrocities by Adolf Hitler, Joseph Stalin, and Pol Pot, was removed from their website.
 The earmark was withdrawn from the bill.

 Chick tracts

-The most widely distributed antievolution work, Big Daddy?, was first published in 1972 and revised several times; it is one of the controversial Chick tracts, comic strips intended to convert people to fundamentalist Christianity.
+The most widely distributed antievolution work, Big Daddy?, was first published in 1972 (Note: There may also be a 1970 version.) and revised several times; it is one of the controversial Chick tracts, comic strips intended to convert people to fundamentalist Christianity.
 Material from Hovind was incorporated into the 2000 revision.